zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_ssh/_index.md

     - Add the required CLI extensions
     - Create the default connectivity endpoint

-    - Enable connections on the hybrid agent
+3. User connects to the Arc-enabled server and enables connections on the hybrid agent.

-3. User tests SSH connection.
+4. User tests SSH connection.

 ## Deployment